Natural Remedies for POTS in 2025: Lifestyle Advice & More

 Pro tip

-Use Human Health’s supplement tracker to record start dates and doses, and track any changes in symptoms alongside this in your symptom log for easier review with your provider.
+Use the Human Health app’s supplement tracker to record start dates and doses, and track any changes in symptoms alongside this in your symptom log for easier review with your provider.

 Pro tip